 Air pollutants are rated in the top five environmental health risks, and many of these pollutants exist inside your home.
 Mold, mildew, dust and other odors that live in your house cause itchy eyes, scratchy throats, headaches and asthma.
 While airtight construction and home installation stop drafts and can save on energy costs, they also stop fresh air from coming inside and prevent pollution from going outside.
+Read on for more information on the different air quality filter options.

 As a result, you have two options for improving air quality: